XHamster

-The site produced The Sex Factor, a reality TV series in which contestants compete to become porn stars.
+The site produced The Sex Factor, a reality TV series in which contestants compete to become porn stars and OnlyFans stars.
 The site has been targeted as part of malvertising campaigns, and some governments have blocked xHamster as part of larger initiatives against Internet pornography.

 History

-In early 2007, Russians Oleg Netepenko and Dmitri Gussew, who publicly appears under the name Alex Hawkins decided to create a new adult video service, and xHamster was launched on 2 April 2007. xHamster was envisioned as a social network; a spokesperson said the site's content organization scheme was intended to allow "people who wanted to chat, exchange erotic pics and share amateur videos ... to find mutual friends online and maybe discover partners interested in intimate relationships".
-Surpassing 10 million members in 2015, xHamster became the third most popular pornography Internet website, after XVideos and Pornhub.
+In August 2007, Russian citizens Oleg Netepenko and Dmitri Gussew launched xHamster. xHamster was envisioned as a social network; a spokesperson said the site's content organization scheme was intended to "allow people who wanted to chat, exchange erotic pics and share amateur videos ... to find mutual friends online and maybe discover partners interested in intimate relationships".
+In 2015, xHamster became the third most popular pornographic website, after XVideos and Pornhub.
 In May 2016, xHamster launched The Sex Factor, a reality series competition where contestants compete to become a porn star.

-xHamster has restricted access to its site and removed content in response to political issues concerning the LGBT community and rape culture.
-The site blocked users with IP addresses based in North Carolina during April 2016, after the state enacted a law that stopped its counties and cities from passing laws to protect LGBT people.
+xHamster has restricted access to its site and removed content in response to political issues concerning the LGBTQ community and rape culture.
+The site blocked users with IP addresses based in North Carolina during April 2016, after the state enacted a law that stopped its counties and cities from passing laws to protect LGBTQ people.
 In response to the verdict of the People v.
 Turner sexual assault case, xHamster instituted a "Brock Turner rule", which banned videos involving rape, including those involving sex with an unconscious partner or hypnosis.
-In the aftermath of the 2016 Democratic National Committee email leak, xHamster offered Debbie Wasserman Schultz a US$50,000 role in a pornographic film with a Bernie Sanders lookalike.
+In the aftermath of the 2016 Democratic National Committee email leak, xHamster offered Debbie Wasserman Schultz a $50,000 role in a pornographic film with a Bernie Sanders lookalike.

-During the total solar eclipse of 21 August 2017, xHamster reported a significant decrease in site usage across the United States.
-Cities in range of totality such as Nashville, Tennessee, had a viewership drop of 43%.
-Charleston, South Carolina, and Portland, Oregon, saw drops of 36% and 35% respectively, jumping back up to an 85% increase in Charleston and 63% in Portland after the eclipse.
-Cities outside the path of totality experienced a less drastic change, with cities such as New York and Los Angeles experiencing 15% less viewership.